 If there was one thing I wish I could take anywhere with us, it would be the car.
 Even though it was too big for me to drive, I loved it.
 Loved the seat heating, the automatic doors, the keyless system, the space, all the little details (like the awesome mirror that enabled us to see all the seats), the commodities and the NZ Kia service.
 We really do miss it.

-What’s your favourite car?
+What’s your favorite car?
 Let us know here in the comments!